AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 1. Add a blank panel to your project, select the Visualizations icon in the left rail, then drag the [!UICONTROL **Flow**] visualization into the panel.

+   Or

-   Alternatively, you can add a visualization in any of the ways described in the "Add visualizations to a panel" section in [Visualizations overview](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md).
+   Add a visualization in any of the ways described in the "Add visualizations to a panel" section in [Visualizations overview](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md).

 1. Anchor your Flow visualization using one of the following options: